Adam-Moujar/UltraLearning/Rust/README.md

     - Finish chapter 7 of rust by examples

 - 24/06/2025
+    - Finish chapter 8 of rust by examples

+- 25/06/2025
-    - Finish chapter 8 of rust book
+    - Finish chapter 7 of rust book